Street musicians, performers, entertainers and buskers all rely on accepting money from passersby to make a living.

 The alternative to cash is card payment acceptance, which can happen in different ways.

-For small amounts, it is better with a fixed percentage rate instead of a fixed fee per payment.
+For small amounts, it’s better with a fixed percentage rate instead of a fixed fee per payment.
 Most passersby pay small amounts like £2, so a fixed fee of e.g. 25p is a significant chunk of that (12.5% of £2), as opposed to a single fee of e.g. 1.69% (less than 4p of £2).

 Based on these considerations, we’ve selected the following best apps for taking busking donations in the UK.